michelcrypt4d4mus/yaralyzer/README.md

 # Scan against an arbitrary regular expression:
 yaralyze --regex-pattern 'good and evil.*of\s+\w+byte' the_crypto_archipelago.exe
 ```

+**PyPi Users:** If you are reading this document [on PyPi](https://pypi.org/project/yaralyzer/) be aware that it renders a lot better [over on GitHub](https://github.com/michelcrypt4d4mus/yaralyzer).
+Pretty pictures, footnotes that work, etc.

 #### What It Do
 1. **See the actual bytes your YARA rules are matching.** No more digging around copy/pasting the start positions reported by YARA into your favorite hex editor.
 Displays both the bytes matched by YARA as well as a configurable number of bytes before and after each match.